Darkfall48/Zero-AI-Trace-Framework/wiki-pages/Getting-Started.md

 3. Validate that it's working correctly
 4. Know how to troubleshoot common issues

-## Step 1: Understanding the Framework
+## Step 1: Understanding the Problem

 ### What Makes Responses "AI-like"?